beomjookim/Algo-Problem-Solving-I/readme.md

 # (ENG) Data Structures & Algorithms on programmers

 - All the problems below are from [programmers](https://programmers.co.kr/learn/challenges).
+- I went over level 1, 2, 3 problems
 - I distinguished the problems by difficulty after solving them.

-    ○: no need to see the problem again, EZ!
+    ○: no need to try the problem again, EZ!

     ☆: remind the tips from solving the question after